RagnarB83/ash-documentation/docs/_build/html/_sources/OpenMM-interface.rst.txt

 Options:

 - fragment: ASH Fragment object.
-- theory: must be an ASH OpenMMTheory object or an ASH QMMMTheory object (with mm_theory=OpenMMTheoryobject)
+- theory: should either be an ASH OpenMMTheory object, ASH QMMMTheory object (with mm_theory=OpenMMTheoryobject) or an ASH QMtheory.
 - timestep: float (default: 0.001 ps).
 Size of timestep in picoseconds.
 - simulation_steps: integer.
 Number of steps to take.
 (Use either simulation_steps or simulation_time)
 - simulation_time: integer.
 Length of simulation time in ps.
 (Use either simulation_steps or simulation_time)